Acceptance of evolution by religious groups: Judaism

 In general, three of the four major denominations of American Judaism (Reconstructionist, Reform, and Conservative) accept theistic evolution.
 Within Orthodoxy, there is much debate about the issue.
 Most Modern Orthodox groups accept theistic evolution and most Ultra-Orthodox groups do not.
 This disagreement was most vociferous in the Natan Slifkin controversy which arose when a number of prominent Ultra-Orthodox Rabbis banned books written by Rabbi Natan Slifkin which explored the idea of theistic evolution within Jewish tradition.
 These Rabbis forming part of Jewish opposition to evolution considered that his books were heresy as they indicated that the Talmud is not necessarily correct about scientific matters such as the age of the Earth.

 Advocates of theistic evolution within Judaism follow two general approaches.
 Either the creation account in the Torah is not to be taken as a literal text, but rather as a symbolic work, or, alternatively, that the 'days' do not refer to 24-hour periods.
 The latter view, called day-age creationism, is justified by how the first day in the biblical account actually precedes the creation of the sun and earth by which 24-hour days are reckoned and by how the seventh day of rest has no evening and morning.
 In the day-age view, Jewish scholars point out how the order of creation in Genesis corresponds to the scientific description of the development of life on Earth—the sun, then earth, then oceans, then oceanic plant life, fish preceding land-based life, with mammals and finally humans last—and in no way specifies the method of creation in a manner prohibitive of evolution.

 Karaite Judaism is a Jewish a movement which is distinct in that they do not accept the Talmud (a series of Rabbinic commentaries) as law and follow the Hebrew scriptures as they are written.
 Karaites are currently divided on the question of evolution with many or most Karaite Jews leaning in favor of Theistic Evolution.

 Samaritanism

 The Samaritans, a divergent branch of the Israelites (the other being the Jews), generally accept Theistic Evolution.
 Samaritans do not consider themselves to be Jewish, but hold similar beliefs.
 The Jews, however, hold the Tanakh (consisting of the Torah or Pentateuch, plus Nevi'im, and Ketuvim) as canonical scripture in conjunction with the Oral Law as compiled in the Talmud, while the Samaritan's canonical scriptures consists only of the Torah (a slightly differing Pentateuch, i.e. the Five Books of Moses), but exclude both Nevi'im and Ketuvim, as well as excluding the Talmud.

 Pantheism

-Pantheists (for instance in Naturalistic Pantheism) may view natural processes, including evolution, as work or emanations from the impersonal, non-anthropomorphic deity.
+Pantheists (for instance in Naturalistic Pantheism) may view natural processes, including evolution, as work or emanations from the impersonal, non-anthropomorphic deity.Owen, H. P. Concepts of Deity.
+London: Macmillan, 1971, p.
+65.